 The above discount rate is based on the weighted average cost of capital of the Company.
 These estimates are likely to differ from future actual results of operations and cash flows.

-An analysis of sensitivity of the computation to a change in key parameters (operating margins and discount rate) based on reasonably probable assumptions, did not identify any probable scenario in which recoverable amount of the CGU would decrease below its carrying amount.
+An analysis of sensitivity of the computation to a change in key parameters (growth rate and discount rate) based on reasonably probable assumptions, did not identify any probable scenario in which recoverable amount of the CGU would decrease below its carrying amount.

-8.2 The total dividend recognised pertaining to FVTOCI instruments for the year ended December 31,2023 was C 839 lakh (Previous year: C 272 lakh).
-The Company recognises dividend in statement of profit and loss under the head “other income”.
+9.2 The total dividend recognised pertaining to FVTOCI instruments for the year ended December 31,2024 was C 472 lakh (Previous year: C 839 lakh).
+The Company recognises dividend in statement of profit and loss under the head ‘other income’.

-The tax year for the Company being the year ending March 31,2024, the tax expense for the year is the aggregate of the provision made for the three month period ended March 31,2023 and the provision for the nine month period ended December 31,2023.
-The tax provision for the nine month period has been arrived at using effective tax rate for the period April 1,2023 to March 31,2024.
+The tax year for the Company being the year ending March 31,2025, the tax expense for the year is the aggregate of the provision made for the three month period ended March 31,2024 and the provision for the nine month period ended December 31,2024.
+The tax provision for the nine month period has been calculated seperately.

 Disclosure in relation to Undisclosed Income